NJ-Brad/C4Editor/README.md

 It reads and writes JSON files, which can be stored in version control.

 Internally, this application converts the JSON file into a Plant-UML script that is shown on the right hand panel.
+The visualization is provided by the Plant-UML web server.

 This is the editor
 ![./editor.png](editor.png "editor.png")